in our free newsletter.

 If you don’t feel comfortable using credit, keep in mind that you can still earn RBC Rewards points with a debit card.
 If you enrol an eligible RBC bank account (such as the RBC Day to Day Banking or Advantage Banking accounts) in the Value Program you can earn RBC points every time you use your debit card.

-An RBC Rewards point’s value varies substantially depending on how it’s redeemed, and points can be redeemed for a wide variety of purposes, including travel, merchandise, charitable donations, and gift cards.
+Avion Points value varies substantially depending on how they are redeemed, and Avoon Rewards can be redeemed for a wide variety of purposes, including travel, merchandise, charitable donations, paying with points and gift cards.
+You can also use the Avion Rewards ShopPlus browser extension to earn money back when shopping online.

 Redeeming travel points For Avion and Non-Avion cardholders